Category Archives: Literature

 The Bawdy Bowler

-Twice more I was able to evade… my friend following along over the rooftops.
+Twice I was able to evade… staying just beyond the man’s grasp.

 Gemini 1.5 Pro – 1/21/2025